danielyule/hearthbreaker/readme.md

 [travis-ci.org](https://travis-ci.org/danielyule/hearthbreaker), and a coverage report generated through [coveralls.io](https://coveralls.io/r/danielyule/hearthbreaker)

+New ideas, and upcoming features are described [on the wiki](https://github.com/danielyule/hearthbreaker/wiki/Roadmap).
+Feel free to get involved with any or all of them.

+Developers from this and other hearthstone simulation projectors can be found on IRC on freenode.net, channel #hearthsim.

 For more specifics about contributing, see the [contributing page](http://danielyule.github.io/hearthbreaker/contributing.html), or join the [Developer Mailing List](https://groups.google.com/forum/#!forum/hearthstone-simulator-dev)

 Related Projects
 ----------------

+A collection of Hearthstone AI related projects can be found at [hs-ai.com](http://hs-ai.com)

 ###HearthSim
 Hiroaki Oyaizu has created [HearthSim](https://github.com/oyachai/HearthSim), another Hearthstone simulator, written in Java